productguy94/merchant-sdk-php/README.md

 3. The binding relies on [Guzzle](https://guzzle3.readthedocs.io/index.html) to work fine.

 ## Installation
 Install the Bitsika PHP Library.
-Version to install is 'dev-main'.
+Version to install is `dev-main`.

 ```bash
 composer require bitsika/merchant-sdk-php